Azure/azure-sdk/docs/java/design.md

 Breaking changes should happen rarely, if ever.
 Register your intent to do a breaking change with [adparch].
 You'll need to have a discussion with the language architect before approval.

+### Version Numbers {#java-versionnumbers}

+Consistent version number scheme allows consumers to determine what to expect from a new version of the library.

+{% include requirement/MUST id="java-version-semver" %} use _MAJOR_._MINOR_._PATCH_ format for the library version.

+Use `-beta.N` suffix for beta package versions.
+For example, `1.0.0-beta.2`.

+{% include requirement/MUST id="java-version-change-on-release" %} change the version number of the client library when **ANYTHING** changes in the client library.

+{% include requirement/MUST id="java-version-patching" %} increment the patch version when fixing a bug.

+{% include requirement/MUSTNOT id="java-version-features-in-patch" %} include new APIs in a patch release.

+{% include requirement/MUST id="java-version-add-feature" %} increment the major or minor version when adding support for a service API version.

+{% include requirement/MUST id="java-version-add-api" %} increment the major or minor version when adding a new method to the public API.

+{% include requirement/SHOULD id="java-version-major-changes" %} increment the major version when making large feature changes.

+{% include requirement/MUST id="java-version-change-on-release" %} select a version number greater than the highest version number of any other released Track 1 packages for the service.

 {% include refs.md %}
 {% include_relative refs.md %}